Fountain Bridge Halt railway station

 The halt had a ground-level platform, and was provided with only a lamp and a name board.
 Passengers were confined to a gated enclosure behind the platform, which was unlocked by the conductor on the train's arrival.
 The halt closed in 1956 when passenger services (already reduced to three a day) were withdrawn.
-The line is still present, but the site is now overgrown, with the trackbed having become waterlogged, and the bridge over the River Rhymney just beyond the halt has long been dismantled.
+The route is still present, but the site is now overgrown, with the trackbed having become waterlogged, and the bridge over the River Rhymney just beyond the halt has long been dismantled.